-4.6.4 ENVIRONMENTAL AWARENESS TRAINING
+3.6.4 ENVIRONMENTAL AWARENESS TRAINING

 FMA continues to be committed to keeping their employees trained on the latest environmental regulations as they pertain to MS4 related matters.
 Veolia performs their own staff training to comply with regulations.
-Other trainings planned during the spring and summer of 2022 were cancelled and/or postponed due to the COVID pandemic and will resume as soon as practicable.
+UST Operator trainings and additional SWPPP trainings were also held during the permit year.
+Information regarding these are provided in Appendix G.

-5. CHESAPEAKE BAY TMDL ACTION PLAN
+4. CHESAPEAKE BAY TMDL ACTION PLAN

 The FMA updated the Chesapeake Bay Phase II Action Plan in October 2019 to include plans to meet the 40% reduction goals for the current permit cycle.
 FMA has finalized a Memorandum of Agreement (MOA) with the Hampton Roads Sanitation District (HRSD) for joining the Sustainable Water Initiative for Tomorrow (SWIFT) program to obtain the remaining credits.
 This MOA allows the FMA to meet their 40% reduction goal with significantly less cost than traditional nutrient credit trading programs.
-A copy of the MOA is included in Appendix G.
+A copy of the MOA is included in Appendix H.

-6. LOCAL TMDL REQUIREMENTS
+5. LOCAL TMDL REQUIREMENTS

-The FMA is not subject to any local TMDLs.
+The FMA MS4 area is not subject to any local TMDLs.